What are the expectations for American Air Lines?

 Going forward, here are some of the key expectations for American Airlines:

 Fleet Upgrade American has been active in acquiring even newer planes that use less fuel, like the Boeing 787 and Airbus A350.
-In the next five years, American intends to phase out numerous older, less-efficient models, such as the McDonnell Douglas MD80 and replace them with the A320 and 737 families.
-They are more effective in reducing fuel consumption, have lower service costs and offer improved comfort to the users.
+In the next five years, America intends to phase out numerous older, less-efficient models, such as the McDonnell Douglas MD80, and replace them with the A320 and 737 families.
+They are more effective in reducing fuel consumption, have lower service costs, and offer improved comfort to the users.
 American has a vision of becoming one of the youngest flight fleets among the other U. S. network carriers within the next few years.

-Shareholder Returns After a period in which American made reasonable profits after it was evidently a money-loss proposition, is now looking to shareholders.
-American had declared a dividend in 2014 and has increased it multiple times, which means profits were also on the rise.
-It also has a strong policy of share repurchase to realise value for shareholders.
-It is also important for American to keep earning returns through dividends and share repurchases, in addition to holding back cash to meet its obligations in the form of debt, acquisitions of planes, and further improvements of products, technologies and operations.
-Pursuing this strategy will sustain long-term creation of shareholder value; it is a balanced approach.
+Shareholder Returns After a period in which America made reasonable profits after it was a money-loss proposition, is now looking to shareholders.
+American declared a dividend in 2014 and has increased it multiple times, which means profits were also on the rise.
+It also has a strong policy of share repurchasing to realize value for shareholders.
+It is also important for America to keep earning returns through dividends and share repurchases, in addition to holding back cash to meet its obligations in the form of debt, acquisitions of planes, and further improvements of products, technologies, and operations.
+Pursuing this strategy will sustain the long-term creation of shareholder value; it is a balanced approach.

 Financial Performance While American is in the process of expanding the size of its network and enhancing services,

-The airline is far fromposting recessionary losses, but it still trails Delta And United operating margins as it continues with the integration of systems and merger benefits.
-American is positioned to reduce expenses while simultaneously increasing the revenue growth rate higher than peers, planning for industry-leading margins by mid-2020s.
-Achieving cost savings and synergies in merger will assist in reducing the gap between American and rival companies and provide returns to shareholders.
+The airline is far from posting recessionary losses, but it still trails Delta And United's operating margins as it continues with the integration of systems and merger benefits.
+American is positioned to reduce expenses while simultaneously increasing the revenue growth rate higher than peers, planning for industry-leading margins by the mid-2020s.
+Achieving cost savings and synergies in mergers will assist in reducing the gap between American and rival companies and provide returns to shareholders.

-In essence, American Airlines seems to be keen on revenue generation through innovations in the products, such as newly offered routes and upgraded products, and the customer experience through investment in technology, such as planes, lounges, seats, WiFi and technology.
-This means that airline intends to offer standard service delivery with high on-time arrivals rating.
-American wants to maximize the value for its shareholders while at the same time ensure that it gets the best from its employees through labor contract negotiations.
-And changes in leaderships will not alter strategies but may quicken operational and technological advancement.
-With all these efforts in place, American is preparing for the future to compete as a customer-oriented and financially healthy airline during the next ten years.
+In essence, American Airlines seems to be keen on revenue generation through innovations in the products, such as newly offered routes and upgraded products, and the customer experience through investment in technology, such as planes, lounges, seats, WiFi, and technology.
+This means that the airline intends to offer standard service delivery with a high on-time arrivals rating.
+America wants to maximize the value for its shareholders while at the same time ensuring that it gets the best from its employees through labor contract negotiations.
+And changes in leadership will not alter strategies but may quicken operational and technological advancement.
+With all these efforts in place, America is preparing for the future to compete as a customer-oriented and financially healthy airline during the next ten years.